-The ‘other half’ of the EMN guitar duo is Travis ‘Gunner’ Butler.
-Gunner brings his unique style and sound to EVERY MOTHER’s NIGHTMARE as heard on their new release ‘GRIND’.
-We sat down with the “Gunslinger” to learn a little more about him…
+Talking Out Loud With Gunner Talks Gear, Influences and More; The ‘other half’ of the EMN guitar duo is Travis ‘Gunner’ Butler.
+Gunner brings his unique style and sound to EVERY MOTHER’s NIGHTMARE as heard on ‘GRIND’ and the upcoming new album being released in 2020.
+We sat down with the “Gunslinger” to learn a little more about him.

 1. When did you start playing guitar?

 Gunner: Age 15.
 Bugged the daylights out of my parents til they agreed that I could have a guitar if I quit smoking.
 Didn’t do so hot at maintaining my end of the bargain, but I got right with it eventually (LOL).

 2. Who are your top three musical influences and why is that?

 Gunner: Billy Duffy, Jerry Cantrell, Audley Freed.
 Billy: Because he’s just the quintessential example of a well-intoned, well rounded, highly skilled guitar player.
 He’s like Angus and Malcolm Young rolled into one.
 Jerry: Tremendously emotive in both playing and songwriting.
 Again, distinctive tone.
 Stellar vocalist and writer.
 It’s Jerry – What else need be said?
 Audley: Sheer badassness.
 Dude is sick.
 Very very fluid, and precise in note delivery.
 All coupled with stellar tone and writing ability.
 Very licky riffs much of the time.